keystonejs/keystone-classic/docs/Getting Started/Setting-Up/part-1.md

 ## Introduction

-If you want to jump right in to a working keystone codebase, check out our [getting started guide](/guides/getting-started), which walks you through using our generator to get a keystone codebase up and running quickly.
+If you want to jump right in to a working keystone codebase, check out our [quick start guide](/getting-started/yo-generator), which walks you through using our generator to get a keystone codebase up and running quickly.
 This tutorial will walk you through setting up a project, looking at what the core parts of keystone are and how to set them up.

 This guide assumes you are familiar with using npm to install packages, and javascript as a language.